REN TV: Programming during this phase

-2005—2006.
-Change of leadership
+New leadership (2005—2006)

-July 1, 2005 30% of the share capital of the TV channel, owned by its founders Irena and Dmitry Lesnevsky, went to a German company.
-RTL Group, and the RAO UES package went equally (35% each) to the Russian companies Severstal Group and Surgutneftegaz.
-The Lesnevskys left the TV channel after selling their shares..
-From that moment on, only the REN-Film organization became the founders of REN-TV, which in 2006-2007 was combined with the cable TV channel Mini Movie and the magazine The New Times (formerly the Novoe Vremya magazine) formed the REN Media Group holding company, no longer affiliated with REN TV.
+On 1 July 2005, 30% of REN-TV's share capital, owned by its founders Irena and Dmitry Lesnevsky, went to a German-Luxembourgish company (RTL Group), and the RAO UES package went equally (35% each) to the Russian companies Severstal Group and Surgutneftegaz.
+The Lesnevskys left the TV channel after selling their shares.
+From that moment on, only the REN-Film organization was under the control of the founders of REN-TV, which in 2006-2007 was combined with the cable TV channel Mini Movie and the magazine The New Times (formerly the Novoe Vremya magazine) to form the REN Media Group holding company, no longer affiliated with REN TV.

-In August 2005, entertainment producer and creative producer Vyacheslav Murugov left REN-TV for CTC..
+In August 2005, entertainment producer and creative producer Vyacheslav Murugov left REN-TV for STS.

-Since October 14, 2005 Alexander Ordzhonikidze, former CEO of NTV-Plus, became the new CEO of the TV company and media holding, and the TV channel is represented by RTL Group representative Ralf Siebenahler..
-Ilya Kuzmenkov was appointed editor-in-chief., Stanislav Pribylov became the deputy general director and general producer of the TV channel.
-Cases of censorship of news materials on REN-TV began to appear and receive public publicity: in particular, a story about relations between Russia and Kazakhstan, as well as possible turns in the career of President Putin, was removed from the Week program., The same news did not include an interview with Zurab Tsereteli. (the story with him was about the construction of a $15 million crystal chapel on Manezhnaya Square in Moscow) and a video about the closure of the case against the son of then-Defense Minister Sergei Ivanov, who ran over a woman in his car..
+Since 14 October 2005, Alexander Ordzhonikidze, former CEO of NTV-Plus, became the new CEO of the TV company and media holding, and the TV channel was now represented by RTL Group representative Ralf Siebenahler.
+Ilya Kuzmenkov was appointed editor-in-chief.
+Stanislav Pribylov became the deputy general director and general producer of the TV channel.
+Cases of censorship of news items on REN-TV began to appear and received public publicity: in particular, a story about relations between Russia and Kazakhstan, as well as possible turns in the career of President Putin, were removed from the Week program.
+The same program did not include an interview with Zurab Tsereteli (the story with him was about the construction of a $15 million crystal chapel on Manezhnaya Square in Moscow) and a video about the closure of the case against the son of then-Defense Minister Sergei Ivanov, who ran over a woman in his car.